Develop code in Visual Studio without projects or solutions

 On the context (right-click) menu of a folder containing code, choose the Open in Visual Studio command.

 Choose the Open Folder link on the Visual Studio Start Page.

 Not all code can be opened by using the Open Folder link from the Visual Studio Start Page.
 For example, if your code file was saved as part of a solution—in other words, in an .sln file—you must use one of the other options listed here to open your code.

 Choose the Open Folder link on the start window.

 Not all code can be opened by using the Open Folder link from the Visual Studio start window.
 For example, if your code file was saved as part of a solution—in other words, in an .sln file—you must use one of the other options listed here to open your code.

 If you are a keyboard user, press Ctrl+Shift+Alt+O in Visual Studio.

 To open code from a cloned GitHub repo

 The following example shows how to clone a GitHub repo and then open its code in Visual Studio.
 To follow this procedure, you must have a GitHub account and Git for Windows installed on your system.
-See Signing up for a new GitHub account and Git for Windows for more information.
+See Create a GitHub account to use with Visual Studio and Git for Windows for more information.

 Go to the repo you want to clone on GitHub.